 When you apply for Financial Aid, Work-Study is one of several types of aid you may qualify for.
 Other types of aid include loans, grants, and scholarships.

 Unlike other forms of financial aid, Work-Study is not applied directly to your tuition account.
 Instead, if you’re eligible for Work-Study, you can work at a job and receive a paycheck twice a month.
 Most Work-Study jobs are on-campus, but several are off-campus.

 Once your Work-Study application is approved, you’ll be cleared to start looking for jobs online.
-All Work-Study positions are posted on our CONNECT! website.
+All Work-Study positions are posted on our Handshake website.
 In order to apply for these positions, you will need to use your BC Network login to in and then it will prompt you to create a unique password.
-You will need to have a resume on CONNECT in order apply for Work-Study jobs posted on BC CONNECT.
-If you need help with drafting or updating your resume, please call 425-564-2279 to make appointment with a Career Specialist today!
+You will need to have a resume in order to apply for Work-Study jobs posted on Handshake.
+If you need help with drafting or updating your resume, please call 425-564-2279 to make an appointment with a Career Specialist today!

-There are also some off campus Work Study opportunities.
-Employers post these jobs on our CONNECT! website.
+There are also some off-campus Work-Study opportunities.
+Employers post these jobs on our Handshake website.
 Some students locate such positions on their own.
 If you locate an off-campus Work-Study position, the employer must have a Work-Study contract with Bellevue College.
-If the company does not already have a contract with the college, they can contact a Work-Study coordinator via email at firstname.lastname@example.org or via phone at (425) 564-2279.
+If the company does not already have a contract with the college, they can contact a Work-Study coordinator via email at email@example.com or via phone at (425) 564-2279.